Sinéad O'Connor: 1990s: I Do Not Want What I Haven't Got and Saturday Night Live protest

-Also in 1990, O'Connor said she would not perform if the United States national anthem was played before one of her concerts, saying she felt the American music industry was racist.
+O'Connor said she would not perform if the United States national anthem was played before one of her concerts in 1990, saying she felt the American music industry was racist.
 She was attacked as ungrateful and anti-American, and drew criticism from celebrities including the singer Frank Sinatra, who threatened to "kick her in the ass".
 When people steamrolled her albums outside the offices of her record company in New York City, O'Connor attended in a wig and sunglasses and gave a television interview pretending to be from Saratoga.

 O'Connor was nominated for four awards at the 33rd Annual Grammy Awards and won for Best Alternative Music Performance.
 She refused to attend the ceremony or accept her award, and wrote an open letter to the Recording Academy criticising the industry for promoting materialistic values over artistic merit.
 At the Brit Awards 1991, she won the Brit Award for International Female Solo Artist, but did not attend the ceremony.
 She accepted the Irish IRMA in February 1991.

 O'Connor spent the following months studying bel canto singing with teacher Frank Merriman at the Parnell School of Music.
 In an interview with The Guardian, published in May 1993, she reported that the lessons were the only therapy she was receiving, describing Merriman as "the most amazing teacher in the universe".
 In 1992, O'Connor contributed vocals on the songs "Come Talk to Me" and "Blood of Eden" from the album Us by Peter Gabriel.